laurlen2112/Pyber_Analysis/README.md

   average fare per driver rank the highest of the three categories.

  While suburban category falls in between the urban and rural types, it is noteworthy that its average fare per driver, $39.50.
 This metric is more than double the amount of the urban type and about $16.00 lower than the rural type in the same category.
-Likewise, the suburban type's average fare per ride is higher than the urban type's average fare and about
+Likewise, the suburban type's average fare per ride is about $6.00 higher than the urban type's average fare and about
-		$4.00 lower than the rural city type's average fare per ride.
+		$4.00 lower than the rural type's average fare per ride.

 [The Pyber line plot](https://github.com/laurlen2112/Pyber_Analysis/blob/main/analysis/PyBer_Plot.png):